coralproject/talk/docs/source/06-01-migrating-5.md

 Downtime will likely be required to complete the migration, and you should carefully plan your migration accordingly depending on your infrastructure setup, and amount of data to be migrated.

+### Migrating Plugins
+Plugins are no longer supported and will not work with any version 5.0+.
+Most of the optional `talk-plugin` features have been built right into core so you no longer need install, manage, and worry about plugins.
+If you were using plugins to achieve custom functionality, please contact us to learn about some of the new ways to solve custom use cases in version 5 and beyond.

 ### Supporting your Migration
 We would love to help!